apache/beam/learning/tour-of-beam/terraform/README.md

     specific language governing permissions and limitations
     under the License.
 -->
-# Tour of Beam deployment on GCP
+# The Tour of Beam deployment on GCP
 This guide provides instructions on how to deploy the Tour of Beam environment on Google Cloud Platform (GCP) and Firebase environment.
 Before starting the deployment, ensure that you have the following prerequisites in place:

 ## Prerequisites: